canonical/ubuntu-pro-docs/account-setup.rst

 Ubuntu Pro: general account setup
 =================================

-This introduction is for:

-* direct data centre customers who have purchased a yearly subscription to Ubuntu Pro from Canonical or through a reseller
-* public cloud customers who have purchased a yearly subscription (non-metered) to Ubuntu Pro
+Welcome to Ubuntu Pro, for new subscribers and users.

+**Take five-minutes to work through this introduction to the basics of your Ubuntu Pro subscription.** This will ensure that when you need help, you know where to go and how to get it, quickly and efficiently.

-Ubuntu Pro customers on a metered plan purchased directly from AWS or Azure should instead refer to:
+..  admonition:: Are you on a metered plan purchased directly from AWS or Azure?

+    If you're on a metered plan, this document does not apply to you.
+Instead see:

-* `Getting started with Ubuntu Pro on AWS <https://ubuntu.com/engage/aws-pro-onboarding>`_
+    * `Get started with Ubuntu Pro on AWS <https://ubuntu.com/engage/aws-pro-onboarding>`_
-* `Getting started with Ubuntu Pro on Azure <https://ubuntu.com/engage/azure-pro-onboarding>`_
+    * `Get started with Ubuntu Pro on Azure <https://ubuntu.com/engage/azure-pro-onboarding>`_

 Ubuntu One
 ----------

+The first thing we need you to do is log in.

 Access to the Ubuntu Pro customer portals is mediated through **Ubuntu One Single Sign On**.
+If you have an Ubuntu One account already, go straight to :ref:`log in to the Ubuntu Pro dashboard <dashboard-log-in>`.

 If you do not already have an Ubuntu One account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~